Billing & Fee Explanations

 The forms below will give you state regulation statements about these requirements:

-Visit the ISS Health Insurance website for details or additional information.
+Visit the ISSS Health Insurance website for details or additional information.

 LABORATORY

-The University must assess and collect a laboratory fee not less than $2.00 nor more than $30.00 for each laboratory course to cover, in general, the cost of laboratory materials and supplies a student uses.
+The University must assess and collect a laboratory fee of not less than $2.00 or more than $30.00 for each laboratory course to cover, in general, the cost of laboratory materials and supplies a student uses.

 ORIENTATION FEES